the-germanator/qts-lab/README.md

 	assert(!isNaN(record.max) && !isBigIntObject(record.time))
 }
 ```
-which passed, meaning that all records match my assumptions.
+which passed, meaning that all records match my initial assumptions.

+## Other assumptions
+A brief google search shows that the "SAT" and "RAT" accronyms like stand for "Supply Air Temperature" and "Return Air Temperature" in the context of a data center.
+Since the problem states that what we're looking for is:
+| [...] rapid changes in the CRAC unit's supply temperature
+I deduced that we're looking exclusively at values with the .SAT tag suffix.

+## SOURCES
+I used the following resources while working on this:
+- npmjs.com: 			to find a parquet package
+- stackoverflow.com: 	general resources
+- mdn.com: 				general reference

+No AI tools were used at any point.